How to die in Croatia: Part 2 (What you should do before you die in Croatia)

 Before you die, you must submit the application form izjava o donaciji tijela (statement on body donation) stating that you want to donate your body to science.
 The application form for the Rijeka’s Faculty of Medicine is available here.

-In case you’ve missed it, view Part 1 of our series on How to Die in Croatia (what happens right after death) here.
+In case you’ve missed it, view part 1 of our series on how to die in Croatia (what happens right after death) here.
+If you want to learn how to organize and attend a funeral in Croatia, view the third part of this series here.

 View our other related posts